 The Pirurvik Centre has developed its reputation on the basis of the strength of its employees, affiliates and, most importantly, our Elder advisors.
 Each person brings with them a unique interest and depth of experience working in the area of Inuit culture, language and wellbeing.

 Gavin is co-founder of Pirurvik and has been instrumental in establishing the operations of the business and ensuring its success.
 He is a social entrepreneur with a strong interest in supporting innovation and solutions that come from communities.
 He is known for designing and implementing projects that use technology to improve the ability of communities to access and share information, especially in Inuktut.
-Gavin strongly believes that the creation of Nunavut offers historic opportunities for Inuit to take the lead in shaping the future of the Arctic.

 OUR ELDER PROFESSORS